orstewar/ist346-content/labs/E.md

 1. What is the purpose of the command `apt-get update` ?
 1. Write a command to uninstall the package `bar` ?
 1. What is the command to list the files installed by the package `chicken` ?
+1. What can you do when the list of files is too large for your screen?
 1. What is Ansible?
 1. Explain idempotence and why is it important in systems management.
 1. Explain the purpose of a playbook file.
 What are its key advantages?